tarwn/lessthandot-hugo/blogs/content/posts/2011-12-23-object_definition-sql-advent-2011-day.md

 Notice that I am using a replace statement to filter out brackets

-But there is an easier way, you don&#8217;t even need the function in this case, the sys.all\_sql\_modules object catalog view has already a definition column
+But there is an easier way, you don't even need the function in this case, the sys.all\_sql\_modules object catalog view has already a definition column

 Here is how you do it